The Pain-Free Guide to Hookgrip Technique for Olympic Weightlifters

 What is The Hook Grip?

-Hook grip style in which the thumb wraps around the barbell and the fingers hook over the thumb.
+The hook grip is a technique in which the thumb wraps around the barbell and the fingers hook over the thumb (like you’re not supposed to punch).
 This grip is different from the traditional grip, in which the thumb is placed on top of the fingers.
-The hook grip offers a number of benefits, including increased grip strength, reduced risk of hand slippage, and reduced unnecessary arm tension which leads to faster lifts.

 How To Hook Grip